Connic

 CONNIC_PROJECT_ID: $CONNIC_PROJECT_ID

-Set CONNIC_API_KEY, CONNIC_PROJECT_ID, and CONNIC_ENV_ID as CI/CD secrets.
+Set CONNIC_API_KEY, CONNIC_PROJECT_ID, and CONNIC_ENV_ID as CI/CD secrets in your provider's settings.

 What Happens During Deployment